Mark Hoppus: Hoppus on Music (2010–2012)

+After School Radio (since 2020)

+On August 18, 2020, the first episode of Hoppus's newest podcast entitled After School Radio would premiere on Apple Music.
+The podcast is hosted weekly by Hoppus, where he focuses on the artists, music, and culture that have defined the alternative genre.

+Most notably, the August 3, 2021, episode titled "The Mark and Tom Show" reunited Hoppus with then former bandmate Tom Delonge.

+Fahrenheit-182 (2025)

+In April 2025, Hoppus's autobiography Fahrenheit-182 was published.
+The book, co-written by journalist Dan Ozzi, details the rise of Blink-182 as well as Hoppus's battle with cancer.
+It received positive reviews.

 Personal life

 Hoppus met former MTV talent executive Skye Everly in August 1999, at a rehearsal for the music video of "All the Small Things", and they later married on December 2, 2000.
-According to a 2004 interview, she initially refused to date Hoppus.
-He elaborated, "Tom [DeLonge] always used to embarrass me.
+According to a 2004 interview, she initially refused to date him.
+Hoppus elaborated, "Tom [DeLonge] always used to embarrass me.
 Any girl he'd talk to, he'd say, 'Hey, you wanna go on a date with Mark?'
 He asked Skye, my wife, who looked at me and said, 'No.' That's how it all started."
 Their son, Jack, was born in 2002.